charleskawczynski/goofpy/README.md

 goofpy
 ======

 GoofPy is a Generator of Object-Oriented Fortran code via Python.
+The userInput.py file is a sample.

     """
             goofPy (Generator of Object Oriented Fortran via Python)